-Information is managed to frame its value and relevance throughout the hierarchy to eventually develop the commander's knowledge and understanding to improve his situational awareness.
+Information is managed to frame its value and relevance throughout the hierarchy to eventually develop the commander's knowledge and understanding to improve his/her situational awareness.
+Information comes from organizing, correlating, comparing, processing, and filtering raw data, rendering the data understandable to the potential user.